 - Proficiency with multiple content management systems and analytics software

 - Knowledge of the specific industry is a plus

 [Call to Action] This is where the best performing job listings turn potential applicants into actual applicants.
 A compelling call to action will tell job seekers exactly how to apply and get them to do it.
 For example, by clicking on the apply button at the top of the job listing, or by emailing their resume and supporting documents to your HR department.

 Content with your content manager posting?

 A well-crafted job posting is just the start.
 Take your search for the best content manager to the next level.
 Monster job ads offer a wide range of monthly plans to choose from, and you can cancel any time.
-Plus, you’ll be able to create video job descriptions with Monster Studios at no extra charge.
 Get started now!